 And will next be seen in the mini-series The White House Plumbers, which is based on the true story of Watergate masterminds, G. Gordon Liddy and E. Howard Hunt, also stars Woody Harrelson, Justin Theroux, Lena Headey, and Kathleen Turner.
 After that, Krumholtz will be seen in the Christopher Nolan film, Oppenheimer.

-DAVID KRUMHOLTZ WILL RETURN AS BERNARD IN THE SANTA CLAUSES
+DAVID KRUMHOLTZ RETURNED AS BERNARD IN THE SANTA CLAUSES

-The series is going to be about Allen’s Scott Calvin may be getting a little long in the tooth to keep being jolly old St. Nick and maybe looking for a way out.
+The series was about how Allen’s Scott Calvin was getting a little long in the tooth to keep being jolly old St. Nick and maybe looking for a way out.
+Overall, the streaming numbers were decent for the series even if the critical reception was lukewarm.